Stop fishing for the perfect fish chowder recipe. It’s this.

 You’ll also like: Coconut Fish Chowder With Greens

 What’s the Difference: New England vs. Manhattan-Style Fish Chowder

 Maine- or New England-style chowders — clam chowder, fish chowder, lobster stew — have a milk or cream base.
 Manhattan chowders, on the other hand, contain no cream.
 Instead, these soups use a tomato broth, and usually have vegetables like carrots and celery.

 The generally-accepted wisdom is that creamy New England chowders became popular in the early 1800s, when it was served at Boston’s (still-famous) Union Oyster House, the oldest continually-operated restaurant in America.
 The style of soup, already well known regionally, spread throughout New England from there.

 Meanwhile, down the coast, Rhode Island’s Portuguese immigrant fishing communities traveled back and forth from New York City’s Fulton Fish Market in the mid-1800s, bringing with them their Mediterranean-style tomato and vegetable fish soup.
 Allegedly.
-This history is less clear.
+This history of the exact fish chowder recipe is less clear.

 What Type of Fish Is Best for This New England Fish Chowder Recipe?

-The most important thing here is to use very fresh, meaty white fish.
-Haddock would be the top choice for fish chowder.
+The most important thing here is to use very fresh, meaty white fish in fish chowder.
+Haddock would be the top choice for this fish chowder recipe.
 Cod also works very well.
 Make sure the bones and skin have been completely removed.
 You want a meaty, lean white fish.

-Oyster crackers make the most authentic accompaniment to New England fish chowder.
+Oyster crackers make the most authentic accompaniment to this New England fish chowder recipe.
 But warm buttermilk biscuits straight from the oven are often served with chowder as well, and taste even better.

-If you loved this creamy, New England fish soup recipe, you’ll also enjoy:
+If you loved this creamy fish soup recipe, you’ll also enjoy: